-If a student finds it necessary to withdraw from the Law School, the student must apply in writing to the Office of Student Affairs for permission to withdraw.
+If a student finds it necessary to completely withdraw from the semester and/or from the School of Law, the student should apply for an Academic Leave or Withdrawal.
+This can be done through the My Hofstra Portal - my.hofstra.edu.
 The student may be entitled to tuition remission.
 The amount of remission diminishes as the student's attendance at the School of Law lengthens.
 Upon recommendation from the Dean, the University will remit tuition (exclusive of the admissions seat deposit submitted by incoming first-year students) as follows: